Skip to main content

 Molnupiravir

-In the MOVe-OUT trial, molnupiravir reduced the rate of hospitalization or death when compared with placebo in nonhospitalized patients with COVID-19.45 However, this trial only enrolled a small number of participants who were immunocompromised.
-The PANORAMIC trial enrolled a larger population of people who were immunocompromised, but this population was heterogeneous and the results of the study were inconclusive.46 Although the different treatment options have not been directly compared in clinical trials, the available evidence suggests that molnupiravir has a lower efficacy than the other options (see Molnupiravir).
+In the MOVe-OUT trial, molnupiravir reduced the rate of hospitalization or death when compared with placebo in nonhospitalized patients with COVID-19.59 However, this trial only enrolled a small number of participants who were immunocompromised.
+In a post hoc analysis of data from 55 patients who were immunocompromised, 2 of 24 patients (8%) who received molnupiravir were hospitalized or died through Day 29 compared with 7 of 31 patients (23%) who received placebo.60 The PANORAMIC trial enrolled a larger population of people who were immunocompromised, but this population was heterogeneous and the results of the study were inconclusive.61 Although the different treatment options have not been directly compared in clinical trials, the available evidence suggests that molnupiravir has a lower efficacy than ritonavir-boosted nirmatrelvir or remdesivir (see Molnupiravir).
 Other COVID-19 therapies should be prioritized over molnupiravir in patients who are immunocompromised.

 COVID-19 Convalescent Plasma